[SPIKE] Investigate alternative caching strategies to reduce Gitaly load while maintaining cache consistency

 - Allow GitLab.com to use direct Gitaly calls

-- Investigate incremental cache improvements for default behavior
+- Investigate incremental cache improvements for the default behavior

 Questions to Answer

-- Do we have data on self-managed instance performance with this change?
+- Do we have data on the performance of self-managed instances with this change?

 - What is the acceptable threshold for Gitaly load increase?

-- Can we implement the incremental cache approach (#567993) without introducing cache consistency bugs?
+- Can we implement the incremental cache approach (#567993 (closed)) without introducing cache consistency bugs?

 - Should we consider a TTL-based approach with shorter expiration windows?